Skip to content

 Multiple Middleware + Method Filtering

-A single use.ts can define multiple functions, and each supports the on option:
+A single use.ts can define multiple functions, and each supports the on option to run only on specific request method(s):

 ts